top of page

 (b) Any bank accounts opened for the Group shall be in the name of the Group.

-(c) Any payments shall be authorised and processed by the Treasurer and one other nominated official.
+(c) Any payments shall be authorised and processed by the Treasurer and one other member of the committee.

-(c) The business of the A.G.M. shall include:
+(c) The business of the General Meeting shall typically include:

-(i) receiving a report from the Coordinator on the Group`s activities over the year
+(i) various contributors reflecting upon the Group`s activities over the year

-(ii) receiving a report from the Treasurer on the finances of the Group
+(ii) a report from the Treasurer on the finances of the Group

 (iv) considering any other matter as may be decided.